-Statistical significance – it doesn’t roll off the tongue easily, but it’s a standard component of a market research report.
-It’s the tool that identifies which differences between consumer segments are meaningful to the research, and which differences are due to random variation.
+Statistical significance – It’s the tool that identifies which differences between consumer segments are meaningful to the research, and which differences are due to random variation.
 One issue I’ve noticed in my experience is sometimes statistically significant differences are called out in reports simply because they’re significant, but not relevant to the story.

 How to understand statistical significance